 Using antiseptic mouthwash if a filling or crown has fallen out is an effective way of making sure the area remains clean until treatment can be sought, while some people may have the use of a temporary dental kit that is available from a range of pharmacies.

-Replacing a lost fillings & crowns is a relatively simple procedure for a dental professional to carry out, with the practitioner initially clearing any debris from the cavity and check to ensure further decay has not set in.
+Replacing a lost fillings & crowns is a relatively simple procedure for an emergency dentist to carry out, with the practitioner initially clearing any debris from the cavity and check to ensure further decay has not set in.

 While dentists expect treatments such as fillings and crowns to last around ten years, this depends on the types of materials used to create the fixture, as well as the quality of the substance used to manufacture the implement.